isomerpages/moe-northvistapri/_our-school/General Information for Parents and Guardians.md

 #### 7\.
 Insurance

 The school provides basic insurance coverage for all students.
-For claims, parents may go [](https://www.northvistapri.moe.edu.sg/)[online](https://studentgpa.incomegroupins.com.sg/#/) or complete the hard copy of the claim form obtainable from the General Office.
+For claims, parents may go [](https://www.northvistapri.moe.edu.sg/)[online](https://studentgpa.incomegroupins.com.sg/#/) .

 Parents may choose to buy additional coverage at their own discretions.